wkumari/draft-vandergaast-edns-client-subnet/README.md

    privacy, the ISP's Recursive Resolver SHOULD truncate IP addresses in this /20 to just 20 bits, instead of 24 as recommended above.

-   Users who wish their full IP address to be hidden can include an ECS option specifying the wildcard address (i.e.  SOURCE PREFIX-LENGTH of 0).
+   Users who wish their full IP address to be hidden need to configure their client software, if possible, to include an ECS option specifying the wildcard address (i.e.  SOURCE PREFIX-LENGTH of 0).
    As described in previous sections, this option will be forwarded across all the Recursive Resolvers supporting ECS, which MUST NOT modify it to include the network address of the client.